Automated Email Alerts from BigQuery: Your Guide to Monitoring Metrics

 - 3 min read

 Automated email alerts from BigQuery can help you monitor important metrics like errors, transactions, trends, or thresholds—without having to manually check dashboards.
-In this guide, we’ll walk through several ways to set up these alerts, using tools like Google Apps Script, Analytics Model, Pub/Sub, and App Engine.
+In this guide, I’ll walk you through several ways to set up these alerts using tools like Google Apps Script, Analytics Model, Pub/Sub, and App Engine.

 This is a simple and cost-effective method that connects BigQuery to a Google Sheet and sends alerts based on cell values.